melindavoo/divlab.io/README.md

 # divlab.io
-SVG animated icons, creatures, mascots and loaders
+Fonts, font icons, SVG and SVG animated icons, creatures, mascots and loaders for free or made just for you 🖤